Best Portable Tool Boxes: Store, Organize, and Protect Your Tools

 - Under $50: Most small tool boxes usually fall within this price range.
 Expect the units to have basic designs with only a single handle at the top, a removable tray, or multiple removable containers.

 Any tool box needs to be rigid.
-Metal models are the sturdiest, but many composites are sure to stand up to abuse as well.
+Metal models are the sturdiest, but many composites are sure to stand up to abuse as well or better.
 The material you select should be balanced with the intended use of the box.
 The work you do and the tools kept within should be taken into consideration as well.

 Robust latching mechanisms are just as crucial to reliability as the body of the box.
 Flimsy latches often fail and can lead to the box spilling open during transportation.
 Latch location is also vital, as it can determine whether the model is stackable and can save space in storage.
 Robust, side-mounted latches are highly desirable.